| Report of Workshop 1: Prospects and Targets of Abolishing Nuclear Weapons - Toward the

 were overall unity in views; and about plans of action throughout

 the session, thanks to cooperation and insight of the participants.
+The entire discussions reflected the strength and direction of

 the opening daysf plenary session and guidance given from the best